 On 24 February 2022 Russia invaded Ukraine.
-Although the Company has no direct business connection to either country, the conflict has macroeconomic consequences for the UK and the rest of the world.
-Inflation has risen sharply in most developed countries and stock markets have fallen.
-This has a direct impact on asset values and on the revenue earned by the Company.
+The war has continued through this financial year.
+Although the Company has no direct business connection to either country, the conflict continues to have macroeconomic consequences for the UK and the rest of the world.
+Inflation has risen sharply in most developed countries.
+This has a direct impact on economic performance and hence on the value of stock markets and on the revenue earned by the business.